SIA to launch world's longest commercial flights on Oct 11

 The near 19-hour flight will fly between Singapore and New York's Newark Liberty International Airport.

-SINGAPORE: Singapore Airlines (SIA) will launch the world's longest commercial flights on Oct 11 between Singapore and New York, the airline said in a news release on Wednesday (May 30).
+SINGAPORE: Singapore Airlines (SIA) will launch the world's longest commercial flights on Oct 11 between Singapore and the New York area, the airline said in a news release on Wednesday (May 30).

 The aircraft will have two cabin classes - Business and Premium Economy.
 Tickets will be made available for sale progressively across various booking channels starting from Thursday, said SIA.